 Until the middle of the twentieth century, there was no agreed-upon standard by which diamonds could be judged.
-GIA created the first, and now globally accepted standard for describing diamonds: Color, Clarity, Cut and Carat Weight.
+The Gemological Institute of America (GIA) created the first, and now globally accepted standard for describing diamonds: Color, Clarity, Cut and Carat Weight.
 Today, the 4Cs of Diamond Quality is the universal method for assessing the quality of any diamond, anywhere in the world.
 The creation of the Diamond 4Cs meant two very important things: diamond quality could be communicated in a universal language, and diamond customers could now know exactly what they were about to purchase.

 A Diamond’s Cut Unleashes Its Light

 Diamonds are renowned for their ability to transmit light and sparkle so intensely.
 We often think of a diamond’s cut as shape (round, heart, oval, marquise, pear), but a diamond’s cut grade is really about how well a diamond’s facets interact with light.

 Precise artistry and workmanship are required to fashion a stone so its proportions, symmetry and polish deliver the magnificent return of light only possible in a diamond.